 Gaining experience in lower management or assistant executive positions works as a traditional method of climbing the corporate ladder.
 Obtaining different levels of certification can also count towards years of experience.
 The BLS notes that those who become a certified manager go through specific training that provides them with the most up-to-date information about leadership and management.
 For those who do choose to obtain a degree specifically in organizational leadership, many employers will count this leadership intensive degree towards years of required experience.

 Since executives can be viewed as chief executives or executive managers, salary ranges vary.
-According to the BLS, chief executives in 2013 earned a median annual salary of $171,610.
+According to the BLS, chief executives in 2014 earned an average salary of $180,700.
 During that same year, general and operations managers made $96,430 as their median annual salary.

 Records show that in 2013, the BLS stated that chief executives involved in leather and allied products manufacturing earned the largest annual average salary of $235,220.
 Securities and commodity exchange firms were reported to pay the most to management-level executives during 2013, according to the BLS, with an average annual salary of $201,190.